 We help school leaders and staff focus on their top priorities and not get pulled in a thousand directions by the many demands made on public education.
 We recognize that each small problem is part of larger social issues and inequities that affect it, but that every large-scale change begins with deliberate, focused steps.

 We believe a meaningful life is one in which people engage in critical reflection about issues of societal importance, especially those related to combatting intolerance, inequity, and injustice in all their forms.
-We aim to help schools develop ways to promote this meaningful life, and we promote ways for our employees to explore important issues.
+We aim to help schools develop ways to promote this critical lens in their work, both for educators and students.